cogsmachine/Flask-Skeleton-SQLite/README.md

     *flask db upgrade*

-4. flask run or python run.py
+4. flask run or python run.py (in the directory with the run.py file)

 - if this doesn't work, specify: